 HISTORY 4351.
-AMERICAN CONSTITUTIONAL HISTORY
+AMERICAN CONSTITUTIONAL HISTORY.

-A survey of the making of the Constitution, an overview of the political, social, cultural, and economic forces that have shaped constitutional interpretations, and an in-depth analysis of the Constitutional Law of the United States through a study of cases concerning governmental powers and individual rights.
-Cross credit with CRJ 4351 and POS 4351.
-Only three credit hours will be awarded for HIS 4351, CRJ 4351 and POS 4351.
-Fall, even years.
+A survey of the making of the Constitution, an overview of the political, social, cultural, and economic forces that have shaped constitutional interpretations, and an overview of the Constitutional Law of the United States through a study of cases concerning governmental powers and individual rights.
+Spring, odd vears.

-Prerequisite: HIS 1310 and 1320 and POS 2311.

-or consent of instructor.
+Prerequisite: HIS 1310 and 1320 or consent of instructor.